casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Checking the Total Supply of a Batch of Tokens

-The following command will invoke the `total_supply_of_batch` entry point of your instance of CEP-85, verifying the total supply of the provided token IDs.
+The following command will invoke the `total_supply_of_batch` entrypoint of your instance of CEP-85, verifying the total supply of the provided token IDs.

 ```json